 - Only $2.00 for children (Ages 5-17)

 Available at Old South Meeting House or purchase The Freedom Trail Ticket in advance of your visit through the Paul Revere House website. *If your trip to Boston is in fewer than two weeks, we recommend that you buy your Freedom Trail Ticket in town at Old South Meeting House, the National Park Service Visitor Center at historic Faneuil Hall, the Greater Boston Convention & Visitor Bureau Visitor Center on Boston Common or other local vendors.
 It's still the same great deal.

 WHAT TO SEE AND DO

 Historic Site: Stand in the very place where the Boston Tea Party was launched in 1773.
 This extraordinary 1729 Puritan Meeting House is one of the nation's most important colonial National Historic Landmarks.

-Voices of Protest Exhibit: Discover compelling people who made a difference at Old South Meeting House and the history of free speech that continues to this day.
-See tea leaves and a tea crate label from the Boston Tea Party, a 3-D model of colonial Boston that is over 100 years old, John Hancock's portable writing desk, a first-edition 1773 book by slave and poet Phillis Wheatley, and more.
+Voices of Protest Exhibit: Discover compelling people who made a difference at Old South Meeting House and the history of protest and free speech that continues to this day.
+See tea leaves and a tea crate label from the Boston Tea Party, a 3-D model of colonial Boston that is over 100 years old, John Hancock's portable writing desk, a first-edition 1773 book by enslaved poet Phillis Wheatley, and more.